 Savvy moms have long upcycled clothing that kids have outgrown by turning it into blankets, pillows, and shams.
 From cutting up an old t-shirt and replacing the buttons on plants to making baby clothes into a blanket, fabrics offer a wide range of options for upcycling.
 Fast fashion is notoriously bad for the environment as well as developing countries, and repurposing old clothes is one way to break the cycle.
 All it takes is some scissors, a little imagination, and maybe an online tutorial!

-Furniture is one of the most popular ways for people to create upcycled pieces for their home.
-With a bit of vision, sweat, and elbow grease, you can turn a table or a lamp from your local secondhand store into a one-of-a-kind piece that would costs hundreds or thousands to buy at the store.
+Furniture is one of the most popular ways for people to create upcycled pieces for their homes.
+With a bit of vision, sweat, and elbow grease, you can turn a table or a lamp from your local secondhand store into a one-of-a-kind piece that would cost hundreds or thousands to buy at the store.
 Something as simple as sanding and painting a table can take an old, battered piece of furniture into the new centerpiece of your living room.

-Upcycling wood products and furniture has long been a fan favorite for upcyclers.
+Upcycling wood products and furniture have long been a fan favorite for upcyclers.
 The durable material makes it easy to sand, paint, stain, or refinish to create a unique piece.
 Wood can also be salvaged from palates or scrap piles by those handy with power tools to create a totally new piece of décor or furniture.
 While upcycling wood does require a few more tools than other materials, the reward for the investment is a handcrafted piece you can't find anywhere else.

-Aluminum containers have been upcycled since they were first introduced, and can have a variety of uses beyond their life as a food can.
+Aluminum containers have been upcycled since they were first introduced and can have a variety of uses beyond their life as a food can.
 Aluminum is easy to clean and flexible for a metal.
 Aluminum mining is damaging to the earth, so creating recycled and upcycled options is becoming increasingly popular throughout the US.
-Upcycle your aluminum to create pot planters, musical instruments, wind chimes and more.
+Upcycle your aluminum to create pot planters, musical instruments, wind chimes, and more.

 Tips for Getting Started with Upcycling